 - Elevated risk of overdose

-If you take Wellbutrin and are wondering about how it will interact with alcohol, make sure to ask your doctor and be honest about the amount you drink.
+If you take Wellbutrin and are wondering how it will interact with alcohol, ask your doctor and be honest about the amount you drink.

 Medically Supervised Detox Programs for Alcohol Use

-Alcohol is often used to mask or self-medicate the symptoms of depression, but mixing alcohol with an antidepressant-like Wellbutrin can be extremely dangerous.
-Additionally, regularly mixing alcohol with any medication can be a sign of alcohol abuse and addiction.
+Alcohol is often used to mask or self-medicate the symptoms of depression.
+However, mixing alcohol with an antidepressant such as Wellbutrin can be extremely dangerous.
+Additionally, regularly mixing alcohol with any medication can indicate alcohol use and addiction.

-Over 20 million Americans struggle with substance abuse, and nearly half of those also have a co-occurring disorder, such as depression or post-traumatic stress syndrome.
-If you or someone you love is mixing Wellbutrin with alcohol, or displaying other signs of alcohol addiction, you are not in this alone.
+Over 20 million Americans struggle with substance use, and nearly half of those also have a co-occurring disorder, such as depression or post-traumatic stress syndrome.
+If you or someone you love is mixing Wellbutrin with alcohol or displaying other signs of alcohol addiction, you are not in this alone.

-There is help available, in the form of drug and alcohol addiction treatment program options.
-There are various drug and alcohol rehab centers available throughout the U.S., many of which include specialized care for dual diagnosis, medication-assisted treatment, and medically supervised detox services.
+There is help available in the form of drug and alcohol addiction treatment program options.
+There are various drug and alcohol rehab centers available throughout the U.S., including specialized care for dual diagnosis, medication-assisted treatment, and medically supervised detox services.

 When someone drinks large amounts of alcohol, their body can become dependent on the substance, meaning it requires a certain amount of the drug in order to function normally.
-If the body does not receive the substance, they may begin to experience alcohol withdrawal symptoms.
+If the body does not receive the substance, it may begin to experience alcohol withdrawal symptoms.

 Some of the signs of alcohol withdrawal include:

 - Shaking hands and agitation